Jayavarshini-G/M1_Phonebook-Management_util/README.md

 **SWOT ANALYSIS**

-strength:Easy and faster to use application
+Strength:Easy and faster to use application

 Weakness:Acquiring more information to store